brunopk/ledc.io/README.md

 # ledc.io
 Client/server app written in Node.js to light LEDs by sending data with socket.io

 Currently LEDs are controlled sending signals through the and writing the LPT port (with the [lpt node module](https://www.npmjs.com/package/lpt)).
-I run this app on [frankenstein](https://github.com/brunopk/frankenstein) but **having a working LPT port is enough.** Next step is to control them also with de GPIO ports of the Raspberry Pi.
+I run this app on [frankenstein](https://github.com/brunopk/frankenstein) but **having a working LPT port is enough.** Next step is using the GPIO ports of the Raspberry Pi.

 ## Requirements